Mauriceac/docusaurus-api-template/README.md

 >
 > - The OAS file can be either in YAML or JSON format.
 > - You can also set up the plugin to read an online OAS file.
-> - For this tutorial, we used [`petstore.yaml` file provided by the Palo Alto Docusaurus plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs/blob/main/demo/examples/petstore.yaml).
+> - For this tutorial, we used the [`petstore.yaml` file provided by the Palo Alto Docusaurus plugin](https://github.com/PaloAltoNetworks/docusaurus-openapi-docs/blob/main/demo/examples/petstore.yaml).

 ## Step 3: Set up the plugin & theme